CharlesAverill/ctpe/source/Generalization/intros.md

 ---
-title: intros - CTPE
+title: "intros - CTPE"
 ---

 ## intros

-Typically the first tactic a Coq user ever utilizes.
+Typically the first tactics a Coq user ever utilizes.
 `intros` looks for assumptions in your goal and moves them to the goal's assumption space.

 More specifically, `intros` [specializes](glossary.md#specialize) a goal by looking for [type inhabitation](glossary.md#type_inhabitation) and proposition assumptions and moving them into the assumption space.
 For example, if you write `forall (n : nat), n + 0 = n`, the `forall` is acting as an assumption that there is a value of type `nat` that we can call `n`.
 Calling `intros` here will provide you an assumption `n` that there is a value of type `nat`.

-`intros` will not introduce variables that are contained in opaque/wrapped definitions.
+`intros` will not introduce variables that are contained in opaque/wrapped definitions - <b>unless</b> an explicit name is provided for them.

 A simpler tactic, `intro`, acts similarly but can only introduce one assumption, and will introduce variables contained in opaque/wrapped definitions.